Introduction

 All Included subnet nodes must be included in consensus data.

 Any subnet node classified as Included or above and is not included in consensus data, will increase its penalty score until it reaches the maximum penalties allowable.
-If this is reached, they are removed.
+If this is reached, they are removed by the blockchain validators.

-For each epoch included, its penalty score will decrease by one point.
+For each epoch included, its penalty score will decrease by one point if greater than zero.

 Permissions: